mlan/docker-postfix-amavis/ROADMAP.md

 # Road map

+## Build

+#### avoid uniqe keys
+When installing the openssl package keys are generated which we better remove from the image.

 ## Amavisd optimization
 Lets see if we can optimaze the amavisd parameters so that we can improve its throughput using ideas in [amavisd-new, advanced configuration and management](https://www.ijs.si/software/amavisd/amavisd-new-magdeburg-20050519.pdf)